-While the school, church, or youth organization where your child’s abuse occurred may be taking action against the perpetrators of the abuse, who is taking action against them?
+While law enforcement may be taking action against the perpetrators of the abuse, who is taking action against the school, church, or youth organization that allowed the abuse to occur?
 As the parent of an abused child, you have the right to hold the institution you trusted with your child’s safety accountable when they fail in their duty to protect children, but you need lawyers who understand this complex area of the law.
 At DRZ Law, we have extensive experience representing the parents of children who have been sexually abused, physically harmed, and bullied while in the care of trusted institutions.
 From our office in Kansas City, we represent families across the country.

 How We Pursue Institutions When Your Child Is Harmed